siviter-t/siviter.xyz-2016/README.md

 # Siviter.xyz

-#### A modern spin on the traditional curriculum vitae or portfolio.
+#### A modern spin on the traditional curriculum vitae or portfolio

 ***